myeclipse/MUSIED/code/BERT/README.md

 ### Data Preprocess

 Run `preprocess.py` to obtain the sentence-level input of model.
-Then put the results into `data` directory.
+The result is saved in `data` directory.
 ```
 ├── data
 │     └── train_sentence.json